 Winning the Knight Frank Award for Excellence and Innovation for the UK & Ireland at the Condé Nast Johansens Awards for Excellence, follows hot on the heels of Cotswold Inns & Hotels receiving the AA Small Hotel Group of the Year award last September, proving that the group is a major force to be reckoned with in the British hospitality industry.

 Cotswold Inns & Hotels wins prestigious AA Small Hotel Group of the Year 2012-13 award

-Cotswolds, October 2012: Cotswolds Inns & Hotels is delighted to announce that it has won the prestigious AA Small Hotel Group of the Year 2012-13 award, which was presented to owners Michael and Pamela Horton at the Hilton Hotel Park Lane in London last Monday, 24th September.
+Cotswolds, October 2012: Cotswolds Inns & Hotels is delighted to announce that it has won the prestigious AA Small Hotel Group of the Year 2012-13 award, which was presented to owners Michael and Pamela Horton on Monday, 24th September 2012.

 The AA Small Hotel Group of the Year 2012-13 award is one of the AA Hospitality Awards, which are presented annually by the Automobile Association to recognise the best pubs, restaurants, hotels and chefs in the country.
-This year, Cotswold Inns & Hotels was in good company, as other winners included the Four Seasons Hotel Park Lane in London, Dinner by Heston Blumenthal and Antonio Carluccio.
+This year, Cotswold Inns & Hotels was in good company, as other winners included Dinner by Heston Blumenthal and Antonio Carluccio.

 The award ceremony also marked the launch of the 2013 AA guides to UK hotels, restaurants, pubs and B&Bs; all seven members of Cotswold Inns & Hotels appear in the hotel guide.